bearyinnovative/rundeck-bearychat-plugin/README.md

 The only required configuration settings are:

-- `WebHook URL`: Bearychat rundeck-robot webhook url
+- `WebHook URL`: BearyChat rundeck-robot webhook url

-## Bearychat message example
+## BearyChat message example

 * on success